John B. Owens: Early life and education

-Legal career
+Career

 After law school, Owens was a law clerk for Judge J. Clifford Wallace of the United States Court of Appeals for the Ninth Circuit from 1996 to 1997 and for Justice Ruth Bader Ginsburg of the U.S. Supreme Court from 1997 to 1998.
 Owens then worked as a trial attorney for the United States Department of Justice's Office of Consumer Litigation.
 From 2000 until 2001, he served as a litigation associate at the law firm O'Melveny & Myers in Washington, D.C.
 From 2001 until 2004, he served in the U.S. Attorney's Office for the Central District of California as an Assistant United States Attorney.
 In 2004, he transferred to the U.S. Attorney's Office in the Southern District of California, where he served until 2012, serving first as an Assistant United States Attorney from 2004 until 2008, then as the deputy chief of the major frauds section from 2008 until 2010 and finally as the chief of the criminal division from 2010 until 2011.
 He has appeared on the television show American Greed.

 From January 2012 until April 2014, Owens was a litigation partner in the Los Angeles office of Munger, Tolles & Olson LLP.

 Federal judicial service

 On August 1, 2013, President Barack Obama nominated Owens to a seat on the United States Court of Appeals for the Ninth Circuit.
 He filled the seat that was vacated by Judge Stephen S. Trott, who assumed senior status on December 31, 2004.
-On January 16, 2014 his nomination was reported out of committee to the full Senate by a voice vote.
+On January 16, 2014 his nomination was reported out of committee by a voice vote.
 On March 26, 2014, Senate Majority Leader Harry Reid filed for cloture on the nomination.
-On March 27, 2014, the Senate voted 54–44 to invoke cloture on Owens' nomination.
-On March 31, 2014, the United States Senate confirmed Owens' nomination by a 56–43 vote.
+On March 27, 2014, the United States Senate invoked cloture on Owens' nomination by a 54–44 vote.
+On March 31, 2014, Owens’ nomination was confirmed by a 56–43 vote.
 He received his judicial commission on April 2, 2014.
 Owens was officially seated and sworn in on April 25, 2014.